zhangjiemin000/fritz-models/object_detection/README.md

 You can add object detection to your app for free at [www.fritz.ai](https://www.fritz.ai/features/object-detection.html?utm_source=github&utm_campaign=fritz-models&utm_content=object-detection).
 The ready-to-use object detection APIs can detect over 90 types of objects in real-time on many iOS and Android devices.

 Fritz is designed to integrate with custom models trained via the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
-If you'd like to train your own custom object detection model using domain specific data, templates are available via our [Premium plan](https://www.fritz.ai/pricing/?utm_source=github&utm_campaign=fritz-models&utm_content=object-detection).
+If you'd like to train your own custom object detection model using domain specific data, easy-to-use notebooks are available via our [Premium plan](https://www.fritz.ai/pricing/?utm_source=github&utm_campaign=fritz-models&utm_content=object-detection).
 For more information, contact us at [help@fritz.ai](mailto:help@fritz.ai).

 ## What's next?